anushi13prsnl/Linux-Adminstration-Sem-4/Lab-5,6.md

 ---

 ## Conclusion
+In this lab, you learned how to:
+- Use **Nano** for basic file editing.
-In this lab, you explored how to use **Nano** and **Vim** for editing files in Linux.
-You practiced essential text manipulation techniques in Vim, such as entering visual mode, deleting specific characters, and retaining selected portions of text.
-These skills are fundamental for efficient file editing and Linux scripting.
+- Use **Vim** for advanced text manipulation, including deleting specific characters and retaining selected portions of text.

----
+These skills are essential for efficient file editing and Linux scripting.